ipl31/yaml-generator-for-hathitrust/README.md

 - **Priority.** Handling simplified use cases.
 Work with team to select core elements (things related to pagination, chapters) vs. extraneous elements (foldouts, ?).
 Write a switch to allow one to just go through the most important/basic elements. (probably easiest then to autofill all other variables with 0.)
 - Handling right-to-left READING order with left-to-right scanning order.
-- Handling multiwork issues.
-First need to get more information from HT on how multiwork issues affect pagination.
-How do they handle two Page 1s?
 - Do we care about not printing order number on pages which are within the book's pagination (no skip) but aren't actually numbered?
 I think not.
 However for reference, the way to handle this would be collecting with skipOrderLabel = input(), casting to list if integer in inputToLists(), and testing "and not in skipOrderLabel" in generateOrderLabel() along with "if readingStartNum <= fileNum <= readingEndNum and fileNum not in unpaginatedPages:"